toulbar2/toulbar2/docs/source/userdoc.rst

           nary-{n}-{d}-{t1}-{p2}-{p3}...-{pn}-{seed}

              - pn is the number of n-ary cost functions

+          wcolor-{n}-{d}-0-{p2}-{seed} random weighted graph coloring problem

+             - p2 is the number of edges in the graph

+          vertexcover-{n}-{d}-{t1}-{p2}-{maxcost}-{seed} random vertex cover problem

+             - t1 is the tightness (should be equal to 25)
+             - p2 is the number of edges in the graph
+             - maxcost each vertex has a weight randomly chosen between 0 and maxcost

+          bivertexcover-{n}-{d}-{t1}-{p2}-{maxcost}-{ub2}-{seed} random bi-objective vertex cover problem

+             - t1 is the tightness (should be equal to 25)
+             - p2 is the number of edges in the graph
+             - maxcost each vertex has two weights, both randomly chosen between 0 and maxcost
+             - ub2 upper bound for the bounding constraint on the second objective (see epsilon-constraint method)

           salldiff-{n}-{d}-{t1}-{p2}-{p3}...-{pn}-{seed}

              - pn is the number of salldiff global cost functions (p2 and